Why have MoneySmart Schools?

 money habits and the value of including financial education in

-consumer and financial literacy should be taught in schools
+literacy should be taught in schools

 Young people should be taught consumer and financial literacy so